 From 2018 - 2020 I was Chair of the Research Committee of the British Association for Counselling and Psychotherapy

 In 2019 I became a member of VISIONUK Mental Health committee.
-This group is part of the VISIONUK organisation.
+This group was part of the VISIONUK organisation.

 In 2019 I became a member of the "Need to Talk" Partnership Board.